jeddeloh/rescript-apollo-client/documentationWebsite/docs/overview.md

 ### Use a T-First promise library

 Type inference for records is very handy, so we highly recommend using a T-First promise library.
-A great choice is [rescript-promise](https://github.com/ryyppy/rescript-promise#common-mistakes) that will soon be part of core.
-This is what will be assumed in all examples.
+A great barebones choice is [rescript-promise](https://github.com/ryyppy/rescript-promise#common-mistakes) that will soon be part of core.
+This is what will be assumed in all examples. [bs-future](https://github.com/RationalJS/future), [prometo](https://github.com/yawaramin/prometo), and [reason-promise](https://github.com/aantron/promise) are all good alternatives.

 ## Module Organization